landonma/Data-Management-Templates-Project/github_instructions.md

   - Right click somewhere on the page and select "Save as"
   - **Delete the .txt** at the end of the file name and save file to your computer

+#### Upload a File to Github
+After downloading the file to your computer you still need to to upload that file into your repository.
+Follow the intructions from Github if you need help uploading a file [Add a file to a Repo](https://help.github.com/en/articles/adding-a-file-to-a-repository).

 ## Using Our Template and Guide Documents
-Choose the file format which you wish to edit the document.
-If you want to publish on GitHub Pages you should edit the markdown format.
-Otherwise you can choose between the markdown, word file, or LaTeX.

- !!(found [here](datastorage-norm-edited)) is meant to be edited and filled out directly.
+After you have the template you want ([Implementation](https://github.com/landonma/Data-Management-Templates-Project/tree/master/Implementation_Template), [Internal Sharing] (https://github.com/landonma/Data-Management-Templates-Project/tree/master/Internal_Sharing_Template), or [Documentaion](https://github.com/landonma/Data-Management-Templates-Project/tree/master/Documentation_Template)) in the format you desire you are ready to edit the file for your project.
+If you want to publish on GitHub Pages you should use the markdown file.
+Otherwise you can choose between the markdown, word file, or LaTeX formats (found [here] (datastorage-norm-edited)) is meant to be edited and filled out directly.
 As you look through the template file you should fill in any _____ spaces and change any of the boiler-plate text with details specific for your project.

 The example documents are meant to help you think about the important parts of each section and are **not** meant to be edited and published.
 These document will help illustrate what a finished version for each document type will look like.
 ## Markdown editing